Pulp mill methanol can be transformed into a renewable, high-quality product with many uses.

 Highly purified methanol can, depending on the requirements, be used as a feedstock in different chemical processes.
 One exampel is production of chlorine dioxide, a chemical that is used in bleaching of pulp.
 Producing methanol at the mill radically reduces costs for purchased methanol.

 Valmet's technology is designed as a compact upgrade to existing methanol plants.

 The purification step before the existing methanol plant enables production of purified methanol.
 Distillation is an optional step that produces both highly purified and purified methanol.

-The Valmet methanol purification process uses sulfuric acid to convert ammonium into ammonium salts and promote separation of sulfur components.
+The Valmet process uses sulfuric acid to convert ammonium into ammonium salts and promote separation of sulfur components.
 The extracted oil (red oil) contains sulfur and can be incinerated in the recovery boiler.
-The cost of chemicals is very low compared to the financial benefits of locally produced methanol.